Ploidy: Diploid

+Diploid describes a cell or nucleus which contains two copies of genetic material, or a complete set of chromosomes, paired with their homologs (chromosome carrying the same information from the other parent).

 Diploid cells have two homologous copies of each chromosome, usually one from the mother and one from the father.
 All or nearly all mammals are diploid organisms.
 The suspected tetraploid (possessing four-chromosome sets) plains viscacha rat (Tympanoctomys barrerae) and golden viscacha rat (Pipanacoctomys aureus) have been regarded as the only known exceptions (as of 2004).
 However, some genetic studies have rejected any polyploidism in mammals as unlikely, and suggest that amplification and dispersion of repetitive sequences best explain the large genome size of these two rodents.
 All normal diploid individuals have some small fraction of cells that display polyploidy.
 Human diploid cells have 46 chromosomes (the somatic number, 2n) and human haploid gametes (egg and sperm) have 23 chromosomes (n).
 Retroviruses that contain two copies of their RNA genome in each viral particle are also said to be diploid.
 Examples include human foamy virus, human T-lymphotropic virus, and HIV.